-After many months of training, I ran my first marathon this summer.
-It was agonizingly hard, and I made a lot of mistakes both in training and in the race — but I made it to the finish line.
+After many months of training, I ran my first marathon in the summer of 2012.
+It was agonizingly hard, and I made a lot of mistakes both in training and in the race—but I made it to the finish line.
 Did it change my life?
 No. Did it make me a better runner?
 Yes.
 Was it worth the hurt?
 Definitely.

 This is how I prepared for and completed that 26.2 mile race.
 Hopefully my experience and mistakes can help your own journey to completing that first marathon.

 Deciding to Run

 After graduating from college and finishing an NCAA career in men’s gymnastics, I spent a few unsatisfying years lifting weights to stay in shape.
 On a whim, I tried running in a pair of Vibram Five-Fingers (those minimalist shoes) and loved how they felt.
 I had hated doing any kind of running as a gymnast, but (despite a past major knee injury that had required numerous surgeries), the minimal footwear made running fun and basically pain-free.

 My competitive career as a runner began in July 2011, when I ran in the San Francisco Marathon's 5K.
 The adrenaline rush from that first 5K was thrilling, and got me rehooked on being a competitive athlete.
 In the months following, I ran more 5Ks, a few 10Ks, and even some half marathons.

 For whatever reason, I felt that finishing a marathon would officially make me a “real” runner.